Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

         due to the way the Cray programming environment has to be installed on the system.

-    In some cases, if there is no ambiguity, `module spider` will actually already produce help about the package.
+    In some cases, if there is no ambiguity, `module spider` will already produce help about the package.

  3. `module spider <module name>/<version>` will show more help information